pravpr/-aws-ec2-terraform/README.md

    **Command:** ssh -i prpr-key.pem ec2-user@public-EC2-instance-public-ip
 5. From public EC2 instance, you can login into Private EC2 instance using the below command **Command:** ssh -i prpr-key.pem ec2-user@private-EC2-instance-private-ip
 6. Uncomment all the lines in backend.tf and execute terraform init command.
-This will ask to migrate terraform.tfstate file to S3 bucket which we created.
+This will ask to migrate terraform.tfstate file from local to S3 bucket which we created.
 Provide yes and press enter.
 This will migrate the terraform.tfstate from local to S3 bucket.